jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 # Iteratively Building a Flexible Caching System

+## TODO add intro paragraph here

+Since I last [wrote an article for Joys of Apex](https://www.jamessimone.net/blog/joys-of-apex/whats-new-with-nebula-logger/), TODO

 When it comes to developing in Apex, we need to always be aware of any platform limitations.
 And often, data that we need to use in Apex can come with overhead to retrieve or generate.
 In particular, I've found myself especially concerned with 3 limits:

-1. SOQL query limits: Apex has a limit on the number of queries you can execute per transaction.
+1. **SOQL query limits**: Apex has a limit on the number of queries you can execute per transaction.
 Furthermore, queries on large objects (with millions of rows of data) can be slow, which slows down other parts of the system for users.
+In some situations, orgs can have [their org throttled](https://help.salesforce.com/s/articleView?id=000384939&type=1) due SOQL query issues (among other reasons), so ensuring your Apex code effectively utilizes queries in LDV orgs can become crucial.
-2. CPU time limits: some data is generated in-memory by Apex code, which can also slow down other parts of the system for users.
+2. **CPU time limits**: Some data is generated in-memory by Apex code, which can also slow down other parts of the system for users.
+Sometimes, the data doesn't need to be stored in a custom object (which would consume your org's storage limits), but the data itself may not change frequently, so caching the data could be useful optimization.
-3. Callout limits: some data lives outside of Salesforce, and Salesforce developers need to retrieve it within Apex.
+3. **Callout limits**: for some data lives outside of Salesforce, and Salesforce developers need to retrieve it within Apex.
 There are not only limits on the number of callouts per transaction, but also limits on when you can make a callout in Apex - you cannot make a callout after running a DML statement, which can make Apex development even more challenging for developers that need to implement tight integrations with external systems.

 Recently when working on [Nebula Logger](https://nebulalogger.com), there were several areas that caused issues for customer orgs with large data volumes (LDV).
+One of Nebula Logger's features is that it automatically logs data about the current `Organization`, the current `User`, their `AuthSession` and other contexual data.
+But some of this data requires SOQL queries, which can introduce 2 issues:

+1. **SOQL query limits**: although most of Nebula Logger's queries run async, some of them run synchronously, which counts against the same limit that Apex developers are using within their own code.
+This is done so that the data can be set on the `LogEntryEvent__e` platform events, which several orgs use in external systems that [subscribe to the platform events using the Pub/Sub API](https://developer.salesforce.com/docs/platform/pub-sub-api/overview).
+So, in order to set the fields on the platform events, querying the data has to be done synchronously.
+These queries unfortunately count towards the same transactional limits used by other Apex in the org, such as [`Limits.getQueries()`](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_methods_system_limits.htm#apex_System_Limits_getQueries) and [`Limits.getQueryRows()`](https://developer.salesforce.com/docs/atlas.en-us.apexref.meta/apexref/apex_methods_system_limits.htm#apex_System_Limits_getQueryRows).
+2. **Database throttling in orgs with large data volume (LDV)**: for orgs that have millions of rows of data in several objects, every query needs to be as performant as possible - and if not needed, then don't run unnecessary queries.
+For Nebula Logger, some orgs still want the data to be _occassionally_ queried (as it provides more context for logging data) - but for several of the queries (like the `Profile` for the current user), the queried data typically doesn't change frequently, so querying the data in every transaction could definitely be seen as unnecessary.

-Over the course of about a month, I implemented several enhancements to help alleviate some of the slowness by implementing [a caching system](https://github.com/jongpie/NebulaLogger/blob/v4.9.9/nebula-logger/core/main/configuration/classes/LoggerCache.cls).
-The caching system not only helped with Nebula Logger's performance, but it also laid the groundwork for a standalone cache management system that I've released as another open source project + unlocked packages: [Nebula Cache Manager](https://github.com/jongpie/NebulaCacheManager)
+Over the course of about a month, I implemented some enhancements to help alleviate some of the slowness by implementing [a caching system](https://github.com/jongpie/NebulaLogger/blob/v4.9.9/nebula-logger/core/main/configuration/classes/LoggerCache.cls).
+The caching system not only helped with Nebula Logger's performance, but it also laid the groundwork for a standalone cache management system that I've released as another open source project: [Nebula Cache Manager](https://github.com/jongpie/NebulaCacheManager)

 And in today's article, I'd like to walk through some of the thoughts & iterations I made when implementing the system.
-We'll start by implementing an incredibly basic caching system in 3 lines of code, and by the end, we'll have a scalable & configurable caching system, using 400+ lines of Apex code & 2 custom metadata types.
+We'll start by implementing an incredibly basic caching system in only 3 lines of code - and by the end, we'll have a flexible caching system that's scalable & configurable, using 400+ lines of Apex code & 2 custom metadata types.

 ## Prerequisite: Understanding Apex Static Variables